briansgithub/music_visualizer/README.md

 4. Adjust "Linear Scaling" slider to make spectrum bars fit on the screen.
 5. Click the key signature buttons to  change the coloring of the notes displayed.

+Colored rectangles are captured on each beat.
+The color indicates the loudest pitch class at that time.
-See the legend for the currently selected key signature and mapping of notes to colors.
+See the legend for the mapping of notes to colors and the currently selected key signature.

+Interactions:
+* Left click on a Beat Rectangle to jump to that time in the song.
+* Hover over objects to inspect their pitch class.

 | Shortcut | Action |
 | -------- | ------ |